usaid-cs/yesterday-i-learned/random.md

 1. A ["quintessence"](https://www.merriam-webster.com/dictionary/quintessence) is an essence that is more concentrated than just essence.
 See also: "quint-essential".
 1. [Chinese users spend an average of 70 minutes a day in WeChat alone](https://www.dragonsocial.net/blog/social-media-in-china/), the app that---mentioned elsewhere in this list---clearly makes data available to the government.
 1. The same place where 普洱 tea came from is also [China's tin capital](https://en.wikipedia.org/wiki/Gejiu).
-1. Tons of people [have sex when they grieve](http://observer.com/2015/08/better-bed-than-dead-why-mouners-often-hook-up-at-funerals/), including in the backseat of a car *during* a funeral.
-"Because I want to feel something else than this.
-It's either that or I go home and put my hand in the fire."
 1. Jeggings are leggings that only look like jeans, with none of it made with jeans.
 1. "Scarborough" came from *Skarðaborg*, with no one to contest this claim.
 1. The SS7 protocol controls how calls are set up and released, as well as [billing](https://www.theguardian.com/technology/2016/apr/19/ss7-hack-explained-mobile-phone-vulnerability-snooping-texts-calls).
 Somehow, apart from the SMS vulnerabilities that are already discussed in this file, [protocol vulnerabilities](https://en.wikipedia.org/wiki/Signalling_System_No._7#Protocol_security_vulnerabilities) also allow the device's movements to be tracked at a 70% success rate, [without the device ever knowing what's up](https://www.washingtonpost.com/business/technology/for-sale-systems-that-can-secretly-track-where-cellphone-users-go-around-the-globe/2014/08/24/f0700e8a-f003-11e3-bf76-447a5df6411f_story.html?utm_term=.fbfb76a7c6ef).